tasmota/docs/docs/Self-signed-Mosquitto.md

 #### File Permissions: Windows

 It should be possible to configure permissions so that only the `SYSTEM` user can read the private key file, and when mosquitto is run as a service, it runs under the `SYSTEM` account.
-Doing this is currently beyond the scope of this guide.
+How to do this is currently beyond the scope of this guide.

 #### 5.3 Configure and start the server